 And don’t just think this is a problem for the rich.
 If you are taking required minimum distributions (RMDs) from a traditional IRA or 401(k) plan — or both — your income could climb to levels that ensnare you in this trap.

 One big advantage of Roth IRAs is that they are not subject to RMDs.
 Thus, they do not contribute to a rise in income that could trigger higher Medicare premiums.
 For more on both traditional and Roth IRAs, check out “7 Secret Perks of Individual Retirement Accounts.”

 After all of those years deferring taxes in traditional IRAs and 401(k) plans, most of us know that eventually we’ll have to pay the taxman when we withdraw the money.

 However, not everyone realizes that the longer you live, the more onerous those withdrawals can become.
 The amount of your RMD is based on your account balance and an IRS-calculated life-expectancy calculator.
 In 2018, investment adviser Philip Gordley explained how this works in Kiplinger:

 “And the older you get, the more you’ll be required to withdraw.
 RMD percentages, which are based on your age, increase every year.
 At age 70½, the RMD on $1 million would be less than $40,000.
 At age 90, it’s almost $90,000.”

 Since Gordley wrote those words, the age when you are required to start taking RMDs has increased to 72.
-That helps a little, but you are still stuck with the possibility of ever-greater RMDs as you age.
+But regardless of the age change, you are still stuck with the possibility of ever-greater RMDs as you age.